WeiAnd0/PigRGP/README.md

 ## Usage

-`--input` The first column of the required input file is the phenotypic value, and the second and subsequent columns are the PCs or numerical type genotype information
+`--input` The first column of the required input file is the phenotypic value, and the second and subsequent columns are the PCs or numerical type genotype information<br>
-`--batch_size` The number of training samples processed together in one forward/backward pass during model training `--dropout` The proportion of neurons randomly dropped during training `--epoch` The number of complete passes through the entire training dataset during model training `--lr` Learning rate
+`--batch_size` The number of training samples processed together in one forward/backward pass during model training<br>
+`--dropout` The proportion of neurons randomly dropped during training<br>
+`--epoch` The number of complete passes through the entire training dataset during model training<br>
+`--lr` Learning rate<br>
-`n_trials` The number of hyperparameter searches `--seed` Random seed
+`n_trials` The number of hyperparameter searches<br>
+`--seed` Random seed<br>

 ```shell